estonian e-residents in africa

 Two years on and much has changed.

 In February, Estonia launched a new strategy for Africa for 2020-2030, covering foreign and security policy, economic relations and business diplomacy, development cooperation and humanitarian assistance, Estonians abroad and consular assistance.
-And the visit of Estonian President Kersti Kaljulaid to Nairobi this September followed the recent establishment of a new e-Residency pick-up point in South Africa, finally offering sub-Saharan Africans a more accessible way to collect their digital ID cards and join the ranks of global e-residents.
+Estonian President Kersti Kaljulaid also visited Nairobi in September to solidify diplomatic ties with Kenya.

 Despite the geographical distance between them, Kaljulaid drew cultural parallels between the youthfulness of African nations and Estonia, and their mutual hunger for learning and growth.